zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

   * Basic access authentication
   * JSON with user credentials

-When authentication is successful the response to the request is an empty body and a token is contained in a secure `HttpOnly` cookie named `apimlAuthenticationToken`.
+When authentication is successful, the response to the request is an empty body and a token is contained in a secure `HttpOnly` cookie named `apimlAuthenticationToken`.
 When authentication fails, a user gets a 401 status code.

 The `/query` endpoint validates the token and retrieves the information associated with the token.
 The query request requires the token through one of the following methods:
   * A cookie named `apimlAuthenticationToken`
   * Bearer authentication

-When authentication is successful the response to the request is a JSON object which contains information associated with the token.
+When authentication is successful, the response to the request is a JSON object which contains information associated with the token.
 When authentication fails, a user gets a 401 status code.

 The `/ticket` endpoint generates a PassTicket for the user associated with a token.